OctopusDeploy/blog/blog/2021-02/ecs-canary-deployments/index.md

 ## Conclusion

 ECS supports many useful deployment options out of the box via CodeDeploy.
-However, the progress of the canary deployments follows a model where it is assumed that all traffic will cut over from the old to the new deployment unless you explicitly interupt it.
+However, the progress of the canary deployments follows a model where it is assumed that all traffic will cut over from the old to the new deployment unless you explicitly interrupt it.

-By making use of the external deployment stratgey in ECS, it is possible to build task sets that allow a manual progression to the new deployment.
+By making use of the external deployment strategy in ECS, it is possible to build task sets that allow a manual progression to the new deployment.
 This is useful when the decision to cut traffic over is explicitly made by a human who may have to review the state of the new deployment or obtain permission to direct more traffic to the new deployment.

-In this post we looked at a sample ECS CloudFormation template defining an external deployment and delivering a custom split of traffic via a locabalancer, and decribed a process that allowed new deployments to be rolled out progressivly and manually.
+In this post we looked at a sample ECS CloudFormation template defining an external deployment and delivering a custom split of traffic via a load balancer, and described a process that allowed new deployments to be rolled out progressively and manually.

 The end result was a repeatable deployment process that support both blue/green and canary deployments, supporting manual testing and explicit traffic cut over.